 The connection between consumers and shoppers, is based on the fact that, in the end, they are human beings.
 Thus, our starting point is always using a segmentation model that is based on human behavior.
 In both cases (shoppers and consumers) we need to see who can be the most aspirational segment that will help increase our sales exponentially.

-In order to achieve the highest communication impact, we have to make sure that anything that we communicate inside the store is also aligned to the communications we employ outside the selling environment.
-The purpose of the shopper strategy is to fully connect Consumer-Retailer-Shopper not only on a functional and demographic level, but most importantly on a lifestyle and emotional level.
+In order to achieve the highest communication impact, we have to make sure that anything that we communicate inside the store is also aligned with the communications we employ outside the selling environment.
+The purpose of the shopper strategy is to fully connect Consumer-Retailer-Shopper not only on a functional and demographic level but most importantly on a lifestyle and emotional level.
 Here we will focus on the shopper strategy and how we link it with the brand positioning strategy and with the consumer target.

 4 STEPS TO BUILD A SUCCESSFUL SHOPPER STRATEGY